Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Empirical Evaluation

-Figure \ref{runtime} presents the two runtime comparisons of t-SNE comparing the two kernels on a synthetic dataset.
-Figure \ref{runtime}(a) shows that the Gaussian kernel is much slower than Isolation kernel in similarity calculations.
-This is mainly due to the search required to tune $n$ bandwidths in step 1 of the algorithm.
-Figure \ref{runtime}(b) shows the runtimes of the mapping process in step 4 of Algorithms 1 and 2 which is the same for both algorithms; and it is not surprising that the runtimes are about the same in this step, regardless of the kernel employed.
+Figure \ref{runtime}(b) shows the runtime of the mapping process in step 3 of Algorithms 1 and 2 which is the same for both algorithms.
+It is not surprising that their runtime are about the same in this step, regardless of the kernel employed.

+Table \ref{runtime2} compared the CPU runtime of Gaussian kernel and Isolation kernel used in t-SNE on four real-world datasets.
+The t-SNE with the Isolation kernel is up to one order of magnitude faster than the t-SNE with Gaussian kernel in the first two steps.